v-viksur/architecture-center/docs/microservices/interservice-communication.md

 # Interservice communication

-When an application is decomposed into microservices, the problem arises of how one service should talk to another.
-In this section, we look at the tradeoffs between using asynchronous messaging between services versus calling APIs, and discuss some API design considerations.
+When an application is decomposed into microservices, you need to figure out how one service talks to another.
+Interservice communtication is a key successful factor in microservices architecture.
+Communication between services must be efficient and robust.
+With lots of small services interacting to complete a single transaction, this can be a challenge.
+In this chapter, we look at the tradeoffs between asynchronous messaging versus synchronous APIs, as well as some API design considerations for microservices.

 ![](./images/interservice-communication.png)

 ## Synchronous API or asynchronous messaging?

-There are two main ways that services can communicate with other services:
+There are two main ways that microservices can communicate with each other:

 - **Synchronously** by calling APIs on the service.
 - **Asynchronously** by sending messages or events.